creditkarma/thrift-typescript/README.md

 The names of loose interfaces just append `Args` onto the end of the interface name.
 The reason for this is these interfaces will most often be used as arguments in your code.

 Where are the loose interfaces used?
-The loose interfaces can be passed to client methods.
+The loose interfaces can be used anywhere you as the application developer are giving data to the generated code, either as the arguments to a client method or the return value of a service handler.

 If we had this service: